Why Are My Photocopies Faded? 7 Common Causes and Easy Fixes!

 The drum unit plays a critical role in the copying process.
 It’s what transfers toner onto the paper, giving you your final print.
 But over time, the drum can wear out, leading to faded, patchy, or uneven prints.

-See also Discover the 4 Benefits of a Photocopier for Your Office or Business
+See also 6 Tips for Choosing the Right Photocopier for Your Business

 How to Spot It: If you notice consistent issues like faint prints even after adjusting settings, the drum might be the issue.
 You may need to replace it, especially if your copier has seen heavy use.